FAQs

 I previously held a North Dakota resident license and now I am applying for a permanent license.
 Do I have to complete the whole application packet?

-Yes, you do have to complete the application online for a permanent license.
-The resident application for licensure and the physician application for permanent licensure differ.
-However, if you currently hold a resident license in the state of North Dakota, you do not need to request the verification of your medical school again nor will you need to submit fingerprint cards for an additional background check.
+Yes, you must complete the physician application online for a permanent license as the application differs from the resident application.
+If you currently hold a resident license in the state of North Dakota, you do not need to request the verification of your medical school again nor will you need to submit fingerprint cards for an additional background check.
 However, if you previously held a resident license in the past and have since left the North Dakota residency program, you will be required to submit another set of fingerprint cards with your application for a medical license.
-Foreign medical graduates in a North Dakota residency program can apply for a special license after they have successfully completed 24 months of postgraduate training.
-This allows them to moonlight outside of the scope of the residency training program.
-The same application is used for a special license as is for a regular medical license.
+Foreign medical graduates in a North Dakota residency program can apply for a regular license after 24 months of post-graduate training in the United States.
 U.S. medical graduates in a North Dakota residency program or any other ACGME or AOA accredited program can apply for a regular medical license after successfully completing one year of postgraduate training.

 What is required for verification of my license to the Secretary of State's office for purposes of forming a professional corporation?

 We require a $30 fee for this service, payable only by check, money order, or cash at this time.
-The form # is North Dakota SFN 13610 which you can find online via Google or on the ND Secretary of State website.
-Please complete items 1-4 before forwarding the form to us.
-Please also indicate where we are to send the completed form, i.e., directly to the Secretary of State's office, your attorney's office, or back to you.
+Please fill out items 1-4 on ND Secretary of State Form number SFN13610.
+Submit the form and payment to the Board office, along with instructions on where to send the completed form, i.e., directly to the Secretary of State's office, your attorney's office, or back to you.

 My license has been inactive for several years.
 How do I reactivate it?

-If your license has been inactive for three years or more, you do have to start the process as a new applicant.
-The only items you do not need to request are the Medical School Verification, the licensing exam transcript and the ECMFG verification status, if applicable.
-You also do not need to provide copies of your medical diploma or postgraduate training certificates unless you have completed additional training since your medical license lapsed.
+If your license has been inactive for three or more years, you will be required to submit a new application for licensure.
+However, you will not need to request the medical school verification, postgraduate training verification, the licensing exam transcript and the ECMFG verification status, if applicable, to be sent to the Board.
+You also do not need to provide copies postgraduate training certificates unless you have completed additional training since your medical license lapsed.

 What do the different licensure statuses mean?

 PT = Provisional Temporary License.
-These licenses are granted in the interim of regularly scheduled board meetings to allow a physician to start practicing.
-All PT licenses are presented to the Board at one of their Board meetings held in January, April, July, and October of each year for consideration of a permanent North Dakota medical license.
+These licenses are granted in the interim of regularly scheduled Board meetings to allow a physician to start practicing.
+All PT licenses are presented to the Board at one of the next available Board meeting for consideration of a permanent North Dakota medical license.
 Once approved by the Board, the PT drops off the front of the license and the physician retains the 4 or 5 digit license number as their permanent license number.

 PTA = Provisional Temporary Administrative License.
-These licenses are granted in the interim of regularly scheduled board meetings to allow a physician to start practicing administrative medicine only.
+These licenses are granted in the interim of regularly scheduled Board meetings to allow a physician to start practicing administrative medicine.
 Administrative medical licenses are issued for the purpose of practicing medicine only in an administrative capacity and does not allow a physician to practice clinical medicine.
-All PTA licenses are presented to the Board at one of their Board meetings held in January, April, July and October of each year for consideration of a permanent North Dakota administrative medical license.
+All PTA licenses are presented to the Board at one of the next available Board meeting for consideration of a permanent North Dakota administrative medical license.
 Once approved by the Board, the PT drops off the front of the license and the physician retains the A (for Administrative) followed by a 5 digit license number as their permanent license number.
 (Example: A12345)

 LT = Locum Tenens License.
-Locum tenens licenses are only valid for a period of 90 days.
+Locum tenens licenses are only valid for a period of 90 days at a specified location.
 A locum tenens license can be converted to a provisional temporary (PT) license by submitting an additional $200 fee.

 RL = Resident License.
 Resident licenses are issued for the full duration of the North Dakota postgraduate training program.
 Residents cannot moonlight outside the scope of the residency training program with a RL license.